saltgz/saltgz.github.io/README.md

-Personal academic website repository, made with Jekyll static web page generator and minima theme.
+Personal academic website repository, made with Jekyll static web page generator and customized theme using CSS of bootstrap 4 and font awesome 5, Javascript popperjs, bootstrap 4, and jquery 3.

-## TODO
+## Todo
 - Add to projects page last projects (why anybody does do that!):
   - **JIoT** specific contributions;
   - **Jolie** as contributor with *IoT* and *Netty*;